Elinor Glyn: Life and career

 During World War I, Glyn became a war correspondent, working in France.
 At the signing of the Treaty of Versailles, 28 June 1919, Glyn was one of only two women present.

-Widowhood and career

-After the death of her husband and separation from Curzon, Glyn went to Hollywood, for the filming of her novel, The Great Moment.
+After the war, Glyn went to Hollywood, for the filming of her novel The Great Moment.
 In 1919, she signed a contract with William Randolph Hearst's International Magazine Company to write stories and articles that included a clause for the motion picture rights.
-She was brought over from England to write screenplays by the Famous Players-Lasky Production Company.
+She was brought over from England to write screenplays by the Famous Players–Lasky production company.

 She wrote for Cosmopolitan and other Hearst press titles, advising women on how to keep their men and imparting health and beauty tips.
 The Elinor Glyn System of Writing (1922) gives insights into writing for Hollywood studios and magazine editors of the time.